biotia/geoseeq_api_client/README.md

-# Pangea API Client
+# Geoseeq API Client

-This is a python library to interact with the Pangea API.
+This is a python library to interact with the Geoseeq API.

 ## Downloading Data and Metadata

-This package may be used to download data from Pangea.
+This package may be used to download data from Geoseeq.

 An example download script can be seen [here](https://gist.github.com/dcdanko/c70304e5eb9c20fc81111929598edda0).

-Pangea is designed to store massive amounts of data.
+Geoseeq is designed to store massive amounts of data.
 Downloads of large files are likely to take a long time.

 ### Using the CLI